tomaszkacprzak/mpi-rockstar/README.md

 make find_parents -C src
 ```

-In some environments, due to a comptibility issue, you may encounter this or something similar error.
+In some environments, due to a compatibility issue, you may encounter this or something similar error.
 ```
 /usr/include/tirpc/rpc/xdr.h:111:52: error: unknown type name 'u_int'
 ```